7 Amazing Health Benefits Of Chironji You Need To Know

 With various nutritional and health benefits, different parts of the chironji (Buchanania lanzan) plant are widely used in Ayurvedic medicine.
-Chironji seeds, especially, are used as a replacement for almonds due to their high protein, good cholesterol, and low-calorie contents.
-They are also rich in dietary fibres, vitamin-B1, B2, C, and niacin.
-Apart from these, minerals like iron, phosphorous, and calcium make the seeds a good topping for your salads and desserts.
+Chironji seeds, especially, are used as a replacement for almonds due to their high protein, good cholesterol, and low calorie content.
+They are also rich in dietary fiber, vitamins B1, B2, B3, and C. Apart from these, minerals like iron, phosphorous, and calcium make the seeds a good topping for your salads and desserts.
 Mentioned below are the various health benefits of chironji.

 1. Treats Diarrhea

 The astringent properties present in the oil extracted from the seeds have the capability to regularize bowel movements.
 They work by binding the stool particles together.
 Chironji oil is, therefore, effectively used in treating diarrhea.
 Adding a few drops of this oil to a fruit juice or ORS is the best method of consumption.